rajabatra/cmc-csci143/topic_13_finalproject/README.md

     > **HINT:**
     > Write your script so that it takes a parameter of the number of rows to add to the tables.
-    > As you're developing, you should use a small number of rows (say 100) so that all of your SQL queries will always run fast.
+    > In your test cases (and as you're developing in general), you should use a small number of rows (say 100) so that all of your SQL queries will always run fast.
-    > Then once you have a basic prototype working, rerun the script with the full amount of data.
+    > Then once you have a basic prototype working, rerun the script in your "production" environment with the full amount of data.

 **Task 3-8:** The remaining 6 tasks each correspond to an individual route on your webpage.